 - Ask for referrals: At the end of your informational interview, ask if there is anyone else you can speak with or that they can refer you to so that you can continue to build your network.

-With a whole "world wide web" of opportunities, developing your network is now at your fingertips.
+With a whole digital universe of opportunities, developing your network is now at your fingertips.
 Get online today and make some connections!